Death and funeral of Mary of Teck: Lying in state

-Mary's coffin was placed at the Queen's Chapel in the grounds of Marlborough House on 26 March, where it was guarded by members of her household.
+Mary's coffin was placed in the Queen's Chapel in the grounds of Marlborough House on 26 March, where it was guarded by members of her household.

 On 29 March at noon, the Archbishop of Canterbury conducted a small service at the chapel attended by the Queen, the Duke of Edinburgh, the Queen Mother, and other members of the royal family.
-A wreath of lilies, roses and carnations from the Queen and the Duke of Edinburgh was on top, with a wreath from the Queen Mother and Princess Margaret, and another from Mary's children and daughters-in-law placed nearby.

-The coffin was then taken from Marlborough House at 2:29 pm to Westminster Hall on 29 March for her lying in state on a route that was a mile and a half long.
-It was draped in her personal standard with the wreath from the Queen on top.
+A wreath of lilies, roses and carnations from Queen Elizabeth II and Prince Philip, Duke of Edinburgh was on top of the coffin, with a wreath from the Queen Mother and Princess Margaret, and another from Mary's children and other daughters-in-law placed nearby.
+At 2:29 pm the coffin was taken from Marlborough House to Westminster Hall for her lying in state, on a route that was a mile and a half long.
+It was draped in her personal standard with the wreath from Queen Elizabeth II on top.
 The gun carriage of the King's Troop, Royal Horse Artillery, on which the coffin was placed, passed The Mall towards the Horse Guards Parade and into Whitehall in a procession through streets lined by half a million people.
 There were six pallbearers, including colonels from four regiments of which Mary had been colonel-in-chief.
 Taking part in the procession were 210 all ranks from the Royal Air Force, followed by 210 all ranks from the Brigade of Gurkhas, 42 all ranks from the Household Cavalry, and 262 all ranks from the Royal Navy and the Royal Marines.
 Following them were the massed bands of the Brigade of Gurkhas, two of Queen Mary's footmen, two of her pages, and her steward.
-The gun carriage was escorted by three pallbearers on either side flanked on the outside by the bearer party from the Queen's Company of the Grenadier Guards.
-The Duke of Edinburgh (in the uniform of an admiral), the Duke of Windsor (also in the uniform of an admiral), the Duke of Gloucester (in the uniform of the Colonel of the Scots Guards), the Duke of Kent (in tophat and morning dress), Prince George of Greece and Denmark, members of the British nobility, the First Sea Lord, the Adjutant-General to the Forces, Sir John Whitworth-Jones, and detachments from regiments associated with Mary followed the procession.
-The whole route was lined with military personnel all at reverse arms.
+The gun carriage was escorted by three pallbearers on either side, flanked on the outside by the bearer party from the Queen's Company of the Grenadier Guards.
+The Duke of Edinburgh (in the uniform of an Admiral of the Fleet), the Duke of Windsor (also in the uniform of an Admiral of the Fleet), the Duke of Gloucester (in the uniform of the Colonel of the Scots Guards), the Duke of Kent (in top hat and morning dress), Prince Georg of Denmark, members of the British nobility, the First Sea Lord, the Adjutant-General to the Forces, Sir John Whitworth-Jones, and detachments from regiments associated with Mary followed the procession.
+The whole route was lined with military personnel, all at reverse arms.
 They only presented arms once the gun carriage was passing in front of them.
 The participants marched at a pace of 80 to the minute and gun salutes were fired every minute.
 The procession lasted twenty six minutes and the coffin arrived at Westminster Hall at 2:55 pm.